Fruit and Vegetables in Season in Summer

 Tomatoes speak of summer to me.
 I’m happy to eat them every single day and then not look at another tomato for the rest of the year.
 My father always had a glasshouse full of tomatoes, sweet and delicious straight from the vine.

 My (Spanish) husband makes Gazpacho, the traditional chilled tomato soup, often.
 Mostly I just have them in salads; tomato and mozzarella with fresh basil, always with a good sprinkle of sea salt, freshly ground black pepper, some really good olive oil and a little red wine vinegar.
 Greek salad with cucumber, feta and finely sliced red onion is another I often have.
-Tomato soup when I have more time is delicious.
+Tomato & Basil Soup when I have more time is delicious.

 Perfect on any tomato salad and absolutely delicious when made into pesto with pine nuts and parmesan.